Kanban task management: how tasks are organised

 c) Task view – Side-by-side

-Individual tasks will open beside your task listing on your Task Dashboard.
+Tasks will open beside your task listing on your Task Dashboard.
 Your open task will change as you select different tasks from within the task listing.
-This tabular view is common to many email platforms.

 a) Task view – Full screen